 So which is the better game to play?
 My vote goes to the Mega Millions game, unless of course the Powerball Jackpot is over $300 Million, in which case I would play both games (just in case)!!!
 My advice to both Powerball and Mega Millions players is to always use a proven winning system to select your numbers.
 By applying a structured analysis to your number selection process, you are far more likely to cash in on consistent lower tier prizes while chasing the big money Jackpots.
 The two systems which I most highly recommend for tracking and playing these games are the PAYDAY-5 SYSTEM and the EUROPEAN POWERLINK SYSTEM, both have which have rewarded my customers around the country with many winning tickets.

-If you would rather use my Ready-To-Play numbers to chase the Jackpot in these games, then I invite you to join the MILLION DOLLAR CLUB.
+If you would rather use my Ready-To-Play numbers to chase the Jackpot in these games, then I invite you to try my MAXCASH PLAYLIST numbers or join the MILLION DOLLAR CLUB.
 As a member you will get exactly 45 Powerball or Mega Millions combinations to play each month.
 To date my selections have missed the Jackpot by just one number on three separate occasions.
 It's just a matter of time until I land the big one, and as a Million Dollar Club member, you too can have the winning Jackpot combination when I strike gold!!!